 When did Google introduce mobile-first indexing?

 Google introduced mobile-first indexing in November 2016.
-This marked a pivotal moment in the world of search engine optimization (SEO) and website development.
+This marked a pivotal moment in the world of search engine optimization (SEO) and website design & development.
 Prior to this introduction, Google primarily used the desktop version of websites to determine their search rankings.
 However, with the growing dominance of mobile devices for internet access, Google recognized the need to adapt.

 What are the benefits of mobile-first indexing?

 Mobile-first indexing offers benefits such as improved user experience, better search engine rankings, and increased organic traffic due to catering to the growing number of mobile device users.

 - Mobile Device Dominance: With the proliferation of smartphones and tablets, mobile devices have become the primary means of accessing the internet.
 Google’s shift towards mobile-first reflects this user behavior.